Make a Padded DSLR Camera Bag

 Create the strap in the same way that you created the other straps.
 Place one end of the strap through one of the rectangles and fold under the raw edges.
 Sew it closed.
 On the other side of the strap add the tri glide.
 Then feed the strap through the rectangle.
 Once it is through the rectangle feed the end back through the center of the tri glide and fold the raw edges under and sew.
 This will make the strap adjustable.

-Step 20: Make a Padded DSLR Camera Bag
+Step 20: Finish the Camera Bag

 You have completed your padded DSLR camera bag.
 Fill it with your favorite camera and express your personality with your bag and your photos.